• Instagram

 Agedashi tofu is traditionally made with potato or rice flour, but this recipe has been thoroughly tested to be made with arrowroot powder, cornstarch, rice flour, potato flour, or all-purpose flour so you can make it with whatever you have on hand.

-Agedashi tofu is traditionally made with silken or medium-firm tofu, but this recipe has been developed using medium or firm tofu, which is much easier to handle and fry without it falling apart.
+Agedashi tofu is also traditionally made with silken or medium-firm tofu, but this recipe has been developed using medium or firm tofu, which is much easier to handle and fry without it falling apart.
 And it still yields that fluffy interior texture.

+Tofu has a long shelf life in the fridge and it’s a great protein alternative.
+And it cooks quickly.
 I usually double the dashi recipe and freeze half for another night.
 Then, all you have to do is add the sauce ingredients and fry up the tofu for an easy weeknight dinner.

 Ingredients & Substitutions

-Seaweed and other ingredients to make dashi.
+Seaweed and other ingredients to make dashi broth with text labels.

-flour - You can use arrowroot powder, cornstarch, rice flour, potato flour, or all-purpose flour.
+Flour – You can use arrowroot powder, cornstarch, rice flour, potato flour, or all-purpose flour.
 All have been tested with great success in this recipe, and my preference is arrowroot powder or cornstarch.

 Flavorless oil - You can use sunflower seed, canola, or vegetable.